duckdb/duckdb-web/docs/extensions/azure.md

 > Setting `azure_transport_option_type` explicitly to `curl` with have the following effect:
 > * On Linux, this may solve certificates issue (`Error: Invalid Error: Fail to get a new connection for: https://<storage account name>.blob.core.windows.net/.
 Problem with the SSL CA cert (path? access rights?)`) because when specifying the extension will try to find the bundle certificate in various paths (that is not done by *curl* by default and might be wrong due to static linking see issue).
 > * On Windows, this replaces the default adapter (*WinHTTP*) allowing you to use all *curl* capabilities (for example using a socks proxies).
-> * On all OS, it will honor the following environment variables:
+> * On all operating systems, it will honor the following environment variables:
 >   * `CURL_CA_INFO`: Path to a PEM encoded file containing the certificate authorities sent to libcurl.
 Note that this option is known to only work on Linux and might throw if set on other platforms.
 >   * `CURL_CA_PATH`: Path to a directory which holds PEM encoded file, containing the certificate authorities sent to libcurl.